Unforgiven (2003): Aftermath

 Following Unforgiven, Triple H offered a $100,000 bounty to anyone who could "take out" Goldberg.
 The first individual to act on the bounty was Steven Richards.
 He was unsuccessful, as he was quickly taken out by Goldberg.
 Others who tried included Mark Henry, Rodney Mack and Tommy Dreamer, but all three were unsuccessful.
 On the October 20 episode of Raw, Goldberg faced Shawn Michaels in a World Heavyweight title match, after Raw Co-General Manager Eric Bischoff booked the match the week before.
 During the match, Goldberg and Michaels were down, along with the referee.
 Batista made a run-in, as he kayfabe attacked Michaels and dragged him out of the ring.
 He then proceeded to attack Goldberg, which led to Batista inserting a chair on Goldberg's ankle.
 He then jumped off the second rope onto the chair, kayfabe shattering Goldberg's ankle.
 Afterwards, Evolution gave the $100,000 bounty to Batista.
-The following week, Bischoff was set to present Triple H with the World Heavyweight title, after the events that took place the week before, but Co-General Manager Steve Austin intervened and announced a title match at Survivor Series between Goldberg and Triple H. On the November 10 episode of Raw, Goldberg and Batista were scheduled in a match, which resulted in a disqualification, after Triple H interfered.
+The following week, Bischoff was set to present Triple H with the World Heavyweight title, after the events that took place the week before, but Co-General Manager "Stone Cold" Steve Austin intervened and announced a title match at Survivor Series between Goldberg and Triple H. On the November 10 episode of Raw, Goldberg and Batista were scheduled in a match, which resulted in a disqualification, after Triple H interfered.
 Triple H tried to injure Goldberg's knee with a use of a chair and sledgehammer.
 Goldberg, however, speared Triple H and attacked Batista with the sledgehammer.
 At Survivor Series, Goldberg retained the title, after he hit Triple H with a spear and Jackhammer for the pinfall.
 Goldberg would ultimately drop the World Heavyweight Championship back to Triple H at Armageddon the following month.